 Defend the European Green Deal, environmental laws & standards against rollbacks

-- Grow coalition that proactively puts the European Green Deal on the agenda.
+- Grow a coalition that proactively puts the European Green Deal on the agenda.

-- Expose and counter any attempts to water down laws, standards, new initiatives, ensure their enforcement where need be.
+- Expose and counter any attempts to water down laws, standards, and new initiatives, and ensure their enforcement where need be.

 - Advocate for a maximum of ambition in European Green Deal policy-making.